-Drag the orange handle of a figure to move the whole figure

-Size / Scale & Rotation

-The size of a figure can be changed in two ways.
+Drag the orange handle of a figure to move the whole figure Size / Scale and Rotation The size of a figure can be changed in two ways.
 You can set the scale by using the edit box in the tools panel on the left hand side of the main window (the default will be 100%).
+Alt

 You can also change the size of a figure by dragging a red handle while holding down the Alt key on the keyboard, which can be quicker.
 This can also be used to rotate the whole figure.
 The figure will rotate and scale around its origin point at its orange handle.
+Alt Ctrl Holding down the Alt and Ctrl keys at the same time while dragging a red handle will lock the scale so that the figure will only rotate.